mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 them into another string of characters.
 We call the initial characters the
 <i>pre-image</i> and we call the output the <i>hash</i>.</p>
 <p></p>
-<p>A hashing algorithm has the following properties relevant to bitcoin mining:</p>
+<p>A cryptographic hashing algorithm has the following properties relevant to
+bitcoin mining:</p>
 <p></p>
 <ol>
     <li>it is deterministic - the same pre-image always results in the same hash</li>
     <li>it is quick to compute the hash value for any given pre-image</li>
     <li>it is impossible to reverse a cryptographic hash and recover a pre-image
     from its hash value, except by trying all possible pre-images</li>
-    <li>a small change to a pre-image should change the hash value so extensively
+    <li>a small change to a pre-image changes the hash value so extensively
     that the new hash value appears uncorrelated with the old hash value</li>
 </ol>
 </blockquote>

 Lets investigate these properties.
-Properties 1 and 2 are quite plain to see - hashing `hello world!` with *SHA256* always gives `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` and takes less than 4 milliseconds (depending on your computer speed), which is fairly quick.
+Properties 1 and 2 are quite obvious - earlier when we hashed `hello world!` with *SHA256* it always gave `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` and took
+<span id="helloWorldHashSpeed">less than 4 milliseconds (depending on the speed
+of your device)</span>, which is fairly quick.
 However it must be noted that performing the hash always takes at least *some* time, even if it is a very small amount of time.
 This fact will be important when we discuss hashing in relation to bitcoin mining later on.

 Property 3 explains that hashing is a one-way process.
 We can easily get from a pre-image to its hash, but it is impossible to programatically get from a cryptographic hash back to its pre-image.
-The process of trying to get from a hash back to its pre-image is called *inverting* the hash.
+The process of trying to get from a hash back to its pre-image is called *inverting the hash*.

 <div class="codeblock" style="white-space:pre;">easy:       pre-image -> SHA256 -> hash